CarberryChai/cplusplus_primer/chapter_3/note.md

 ## Introducing Iterators

-Although we can use subscripts to access the characters of a string or the ele- ments in a vector, there is a more general mechanism—known as iterators—that we can use for the same purpose.
+Although we can use subscripts to access the characters of a string or the elements in a vector, there is a more general mechanism—known as iterators—that we can use for the same purpose.

 Like pointers (§ 2.3.2, p.
 52), iterators give us indirect access to an object.
 In the case of an iterator, that object is an element in a container or a character in a string.
 We can use an iterator to fetch an element and iterators have operations to move from one element to another.
-As with pointers, an iterator may be valid or invalid.
-A valid iterator either denotes an element or denotes a position one past the last element in a container.
-All other iterator values are invalid.
+As with pointers, an iterator may be valid or invalid. **A valid iterator either denotes an element or denotes a position one past the last element in a container.** All other iterator values are invalid.

 ## Using Iterators